 Farming in the image of nature, mirroring processes as close as possible to nature.

-No dehorning, no weaning, no supplements and no artificial feeding.
+No dehorning of cows and bulls, no weaning, no supplements and no artificial feeding.

 - Improving soil health and biodiversity of rangelands and pastures.